 - Heat the oil over medium heat in a large saucepan or soup pot.

 - Add the onions, garlic, cumin, achiote, oregano, salt and pepper.
 Mix well and cook until the onions are soft, about 5-8 minutes.

 - Add the chopped potatoes; mix them in until coated with onions and spices.
 Continue to cook them for about 5 minutes, stirring occasionally.

 - Add the water or broth, bring to a boil.

-- Add the uncooked quinoa, reduce the temperature and simmer until the quinoa and potatoes are tender, about 25 minutes.
+- Add the uncooked quinoa, reduce the temperature and cook on low-medium heat until the quinoa and potatoes are tender, about 25-30 minutes.
 Stir occasionally.
 For a creamier and thicker consistency you can use a a masher or wooden spoon to crush/mash some of the potatoes.